AndyAyersMS/PerformanceExplorer/notes/notes-aug-2016.md

   - Modify collection process to walk inline trees in various orders
 - Improvements to the Size models
   - Analyze cases where existing size model makes poor predictions
-  - Look for corrlated inputs
+  - Look for correlated inputs
   - Look for inputs columns with zero variance and/or low variance, and either remove them or add cases to boost their relevance
   - See if there is a better way to account for the operations done by the inlinee